w3c/wai-curricula/content/designer/information-design.md

   * chapter markers (in digital publications)
 * create graphical representations that accompany the text, to make the information easier to understand; for example, a diagram representation of the process described in the text
 * design methods to identify specific definitions of words and meaning of phrases, such as professional terms, idioms, and jargon
-* design user methods to identify the expanded form or meaning of acronyms and abbreviations
+* design methods to identify the expanded form or meaning of acronyms and abbreviations
 * identify related requirements for developers to make language programmatically determined
 * identify related requirements for content authors to provide clear language and easy-to-read texts whenever possible